homsim/poglibrary/backend/db_conn/README.md

 - [X] Use naming conventions for the DB fields
 - [X] (Add endpoint for the) addition of a book via isbn: OpenLibraryAPI
 - [ ] Refine the OpenLibraryClient: Sometimes the title is ugly, e.g. "Der Wüstenplanet - Roman"
-- [ ] Get the book cover from OpenLibraryAPI
+- [ ] Get the book cover from OpenLibraryAPI (custom datatypes in SQL?)
 - [ ] (Optional:) Implement a fallback scenario via another library API
 - [X] Borrower field population
 - [ ] Set response codes: isbn not found in OpenLibrary -> User has to enter book manually